AkhileshThite/figment-articles/Build-a-Social-Media-DApp-and-Deploy-it-on-Polygon.md

 What is **Web3.js?**<br>
-Web3.js is a set of JavaScript libraries that acts like a port to the blockchain world.
+Web3.js is a set of JavaScript libraries that acts as a port to the blockchain world.
 Web3 is a medium to connect our Smart Contracts to the front-end of the DApp.

 In this section, I introduced you to the basics of technology that we're going to use and roadmap of our DApp, now the interesting part.
 Let's make our DApp!